itpp-labs/misc-addons/web_debranding/README.rst

 2. Replaces "Odoo" in page title
 3. Replaces "Odoo" in help message for empty list
 4.
-5. Deletes About Odoo link
+5. Deletes Documentation, Support, About links
 6. Replaces default logo by empty image
 7. Replaces "Odoo" in Dialog Box
 8. Replaces "Odoo" in strings marked for translation.